 You probably noticed that you don’t see many US airlines, like American, Delta or United on that list.
 You’re right.
 That’s not to say there isn’t value to be had with these partners; you just really need to know what you’re doing to book the flights you want and get a good return.
 Here are some examples of how you can book flights in the U.S. with the available transfer partners:

 - United Airlines flights can be booked with Singapore, Turkish and Avianca miles

 - Delta Airlines flights can be booked with Flying Blue and Virgin Atlantic miles

 What about flights on American Airlines?
-While it’s true that you can not transfer points to American’s frequent flyer program, you can use your ThankYou points to pay for flights when you use the Citi Travel Center, you’ll get at constant 1 cent value for tickets on all airlines.
-This lowers the value of ThankYou points a bit, even when compared to their own Citi Premier card that gets 1.25 cents per point value when booking through the Citi portal.
+While it’s true that you can not transfer points to American’s frequent flyer program, you can use your ThankYou points to pay for flights when you use the Citi Travel Center, you’ll get a constant 1 cent value for tickets on all airlines.

 Citi Prestige Benefits

 Here’s a list of the benefits of the Citi Prestige card.
 This list may not be all-inclusive:

 - $250 travel credit – Every calendar year you get $250 of travel charges reimbursed with the card.
 Travel purchases are defined as purchases made within the travel category, including purchases from airlines, hotels, car rental agencies, travel agencies/travel aggregators/tour operators, commuter transportation, ferries, commuter railways, subways, taxis/limousines/car services, passenger railways, cruise lines, bridge and road tolls, parking lots/garages, and bus lines.
 Since this is money you would have spent anyway, the card’s effective cost is lowered to $245.